iSyed0/object_detection/README.md

-# wall_following
+# object_detection
-new repository for current project on wall follower/object recognition
+new repository for current project on navigation/object recognition